 - a.
 A bikeway shall be provided within or adjacent to the County right-of-way if such is required by any municipal plan, and approved by the County Engineer. - b.
-The construction of bikeways shall conform to the version of NJDOT's Planning and Design Guidelines for Bicycle Compatible Roadways and Bikeways and the AASHTO Guide for the Development of New Bicycle, incorporated herein by reference. - c.
+The construction of bikeways shall conform to the NJDOT's Planning and Design Guidelines for Bicycle Compatible Roadways and Bikeways and the AASHTO Guide for the Development of New Bicycle Facilities, as amended and incorporated herein by reference. - c.
 Minimum pavement widths shall account for the Average Daily Traffic (ADT), design speed, grade, and the presence of on-street parking as recommended by NJDOT. - d.
-Bikeways may take the following forms, as approved by the County Engineer: - 1) Bicycle lanes at the edge of streets reserved and marked for the exclusive use of bicycles. - 2) Shared lanes which are designed to accommodate the shared use of the roadway by bicycles and motor vehicles and which may or may not be marked with sharrows or signage. - 3) Shoulder lane within the right-of-way at widths that can safely accommodate bicyclists. - 4) Bicycle lanes separate from the roadway. - 5) The County Engineer may require increased widths to accommodate sight distances, truck traffic, steep grades or traffic calming measures. - 6) Bicycle-safe drainage grates shall be used in the construction of all catch basins wherever road improvements and/or drainage connections are proposed.
+Bikeways may take the following forms, as approved by the County Engineer: - 1) Bicycle lanes at the edge of streets reserved and marked for the exclusive use of bicycles. - 2) Shared lanes which are designed to accommodate the shared use of the roadway by bicycles and motor vehicles and which may or may not be marked with sharrows or signage. - 3) Shoulder lane within the right-of-way at widths that can safely accommodate bicyclists. - 4) Bicycle lanes separated from the roadway. - e.
+The County Engineer may require increased widths to accommodate sight distances, truck traffic, steep grades or traffic calming measures. - f.
+Bicycle-safe drainage grates shall be used in the construction of all catch basins wherever road improvements and/or drainage connections are proposed.

-12. Utilities
+14. Utilities

-a.
-Poles
+- a.
+Poles - 1) Any cost associated with the relocation of utility poles necessitated by, but not limited to, road improvements, sidewalk installation, driveway location, ADA compliant ramps and drainage improvements will not be the responsibility of the County. - 2) The location of the utility pole(s) shall be determined by the utility authority, but in no case shall the face of pole be relocated closer than b.
+Subsurface

-- 1) Any cost associated with the relocation of utility poles necessitated by, but not limited to, road improvements, sidewalk installation, driveway location, handicap ramps and drainage improvements will not be the responsibility of the County. - 2) The location of the utility pole(s) shall be determined by the utility authority, but in no case shall be relocated less than eighteen (18") inches from the back of the curb, or interfere with any improvements approved by the County and/or ADA accessibility. - 3) The height of utility poles at signalized intersections shall be sufficient so that no utility wires or cables interfere with a driver's line of sight of the signal heads.
+- eighteen (18") inches from the back of the curb, or interfere with any improvements approved by the County and/or ADA accessibility. - 3) The height of utility poles at signalized intersections shall be sufficient so that no utility wires or cables interfere with a driver's line of sight of the signal heads.